Electronic Money Institutions (EMIs) in Malta

 EU Passporting for EMIs in Malta

-A license to operate as an EMI shall be valid in all Member States and shall allow the EMI to issue, redeem or distribute electronic money in another Member State either through the establishment of a branch by exercising the right to establishment or by exercising its right under the freedom to provide services.
+A licence obtained in Malta to operate as an EMI shall be valid in all Member States and shall allow the EMI to issue, redeem or distribute electronic money in another Member State either through the establishment of a branch by exercising the right to establishment or by exercising its right under the freedom to provide services.
 A licensed EMI may also provide payment services and, or distribute and, or redeem electronic money in another Member State through an agent and, or a distributor, as applicable.
 In order to exercise such powers, a licensed EMI is required to give notice to the MFSA of such an intention, which notice shall contain the necessary information as prescribed in the Act.

 Main Requirements for obtaining an EMI Licence in Malta